Angelic Ritual of Conjuration

 Below is a ritual of conjuration based on Johannes Trithemius’ “Art of Drawing Spirits into Crystals” and the “Clavicula Solomonis”, both available at the Esoteric Archives.
 I’ve modernized the language and format and style, but the ritual itself is simple: a series of prayers that consecrates the tools and area, a conjuration of the spirit into the area, a chat with the spirit, and then the leave to depart.
 It’s a simple ritual and can be adapted or abbreviated in many ways.
 Trithemius supposedly developed the ritual as an implementation of the guidelines and suggestions present in Cornelius Agrippa’s “Fourth Book of Occult Philosophy”.

-The following tools are the minimum required.
+The following tools are required for the ritual.
 An example conjuration altar is shown below using my own materia and setup.

-- Lamen with the spirit’s name and seal, drawn or printed on virgin parchment (clean paper) in an appropriate planetary day and hour (if applicable)
+- A pentacle to be worn around the neck called a Lamen, with the spirit’s name and seal, drawn or printed on virgin parchment (clean paper) in an appropriate planetary day and hour (if applicable)

 - Incense appropriate to the spirit (if applicable)